DevExpress-Examples/maui-collection-view/Readme.md

 Make the following changes in the *MainPage.xaml* file to group data items:

 1. Set the **DXCollectionView.GroupDescription** property to a **GroupDescription** object with the **FieldName** property set to **Name** and **GroupDescription.GroupInterval** set to **Alphabetical**.
-1. Use the **DXCollectionView.GroupHeaderTemplate** property to specify the appearance of group headers.
+1. Use the **DXCollectionView.GroupHeaderTemplate** property to specify group header appearance.

 ```xaml
 <dxcv:DXCollectionView ItemsSource="{Binding Data}">